 The main difference that makes both different from each other is when the dependent variables are binary logistic regression is considered and when dependent variables are continuous then linear regression is used.

 Every person must have come across linear models when they were at school.
 Mathematics taught us about linear models.
 It is the same model that is used widely in predictive analysis now.
-It majorly tells about the relationship between a target that is dependent variable and predictors using a straight line.
-Linear regression is basically of two types that are Simple and Multiple Regression.
+It majorly tells about the relationship between a target that is a dependent variable and predictors using a straight line.
+Linear regression is basically of two types that are Simple Linear Regression and Multiple Linear Regression.

 In the above plot, Salary is the dependent variable that is on (Y-axis) and the independent variable is on X-axis that is Experience.
 More experience means more salary.
 The regression line can be written as: